-Designed by renowned architect Michael Graves and adorned by two 56-foot dolphin statues weighing 60,000 lbs. each, the Dolphin property is about double the size of its neighbor, the Walt Disney World Swan, with differing lodging options and dining opportunities.
-The Swan also is adorned by two 47-foot swan statues, designed by Graces.
-The Swan is managed by Tishman Realty & Construction Corporation, while the Swan is managed by Starwood Hotels & Resorts.
+Designed by renowned architect Michael Graves and adorned by two 56-foot dolphin statues weighing 60,000 pounds each, the Dolphin property is about double the size of its neighbor, the Walt Disney World Swan, with differing lodging options and dining opportunities.
+The Swan is also adorned by two 47-foot Graves-designed swan statues.

 Standard rooms at the Swan contain two beds and accommodate four guests, as opposed to the smaller beds and maximum occupancy of five in Walt Disney World Dolphin rooms.
 Executive Suites accommodate fewer people than similar spaces at the Dolphin, but offer more elbow room for traveling families.